-Every pension plan must have a procedure for establishing a funding policy for plan objectives.
-A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is to maintain a balance such that plan resources will fund plan obligations.
+Every pension plan must establish a funding policy to meet its objectives.
+The funding policy relates to how much money is needed to pay promised benefits.
+The Plan's funding policy is to maintain a balance such that plan resources will fund plan obligations.
 Plan resources include accumulated plan assets plus expected future contributions and investment income.
 Plan obligations are benefit payments to current and future retirees and beneficiaries, including benefits earned to date as well as benefits expected to be earned in the future.
 Plan obligations also include expected expenses paid from plan assets.
 In implementing this funding policy, the Plan Trustees will work with professional advisors to adopt a prudent investment policy and to determine the actuarial value of plan obligations.
 Over time, the Trustees may adjust plan benefits in response to investment returns and other plan experience.